lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 Lol can you imagine the most timid writer of all time, starting everything off with that?

 "This will be interesting.
 I promise.
-No keep reading.
+No, keep reading.
 It'll be good."

 The order here is _roughly_ chronological...